-Messiest: The floor of our master bathroom after demo-ing out the sketchy tree border tile that we were less than loving.
+Messiest: The floor of our bathroom after demo-ing out the sketchy tree border tile that we were less than loving.

 Most Worldly: This little jaunt around our local World Market so that we could share all of the colorful and fun items that caught our eye.

-Most Sparkly: The shiny new glass subway tile that we installed in our master bathroom to replace the old tree tile border that we demo-ed the day before.
+Most Sparkly: The shiny new glass subway tile that we installed in our bathroom to replace the old tree tile border that we demo-ed the day before.

 Most Technical: This post about some of our favorite Photoshop tricks for adjusting photos.
 It was a little nitty gritty, but we loved sharing our process and learning some new tips from you guys in the comment section!